microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 > [!IMPORTANT] The pipeline YAML for your solution pipeline will always be stored in the same repo to which you will be source controlling your solution.
 However, the pipeline templates (i.e. the folder Pipeline\Templates) can exist in either the same repo as your solution pipeline YAML or in a separate repo and/or project.

+### Validate Your Setup Using the ALM Accelerator Sample Solution (Optional)

+There is a tutorial

 ### Create the Solution Build and Deployment Pipeline(s)

 Solution Pipelines are used to build and deploy your source controlled solutions to environments in your tenant.
 You can create as many solution pipelines as needed based on your organization's environment strategy.
 The sample pipelines provided assume only 3 environments (Validation, Test, Production).
 However, more or less can be created as needed with specific triggers in the pipelines or without triggers that can be run manually as well.
 The sample deployment pipelines trigger off of changes to a branch (i.e. Test and Production) or as a part of a branch policy in Azure DevOps (i.e. Validation).
 See [Setting Branch Policies for Pull Request Validation](#setting-branch-policies-for-pull-request-validation) below for more information on Branch Policies.

 The following steps show how to create a pipeline from the sample pipeline YAML (**build-deploy-validation-SampleSolution.yml**).
 Follow these steps to create all of your deployment pipelines.

 > [NOTE!]
 The following steps will create pipelines that build and deploy for each environment (Validation, Test and Production).
 However, you may want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production.
-Included in the next section are instructions for doing the latter.
+Included in [the section following this section](#create-the-solution-deployment-pipelines-optional) are instructions for doing the latter.
 If this is your preferred method of setting up the pipelines follow the steps below for only the Validation and Test environment and then skip to the next section to see how to configure your release pipeline.

 1. In Azure DevOps go to the **Repo** that contains the [Pipelines folder you committed](#copy-the-yaml-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder